The EIB Network and the Rush Limbaugh program are on the air.

 But when one of those guys gets attacked, they circle the wagons.

-And it wasn't long after Dan Rather got a peabody award for the Abu Grab story.
+And it wasn't long after Dan Rather got a Peabody Award for the Abu Grab story.

 They've been looking for anything to get rid of Bush.

-Which is laughable because Bush is the most genuine human being as president we've ever had, and the most here I am and take me or leave me kind of guy we've ever had.
+And to save face, they have to prove that Bush is a louse, is a creep, is totally different than the guy he presents himself as being, which is laughable because Bush is the most genuine human being as president we've ever had and the most here I am and take me or leave me kind of guy we've ever had.

 He doesn't do polling to figure out what to say.

-He doesn't do Polling to figure out what to think.
+He doesn't do polling to figure out what to think.

 He doesn't do polling to figure out his policy.